-Quick report from my 12th colonoscopy (in 16 years) where I used the miralax and gatorade colonoscopy prep.
-Also, I encountered some new billing procedures and expenses during this visit, and the doctor found a polyp.
+Quick report from my 12th colonoscopy (in 16 years) where I used the MiraLAX and Gatorade colonoscopy prep.
+Also, I encountered some new billing procedures and expenses during this visit, and my GI found a polyp.
 Here's the story.

-For this colonoscopy, my GI doctor recommended I return to one of my preferred preps from the past: Miralax and Gatorade.
+For this colonoscopy, my GI doctor, Dr. Marc Taormina, recommended I return to one of my preferred preps from the past: MiraLAX and Gatorade.
 I know this bowel prep isn't everyone's favorite, but it's much better than the gallons of salt water-tasting stuff I used to drink in the early days circa 2001.

 In my case, since I've had a subtotal colectomy, I cut the prep instructions in half since I've got an itty-bitty colon to clean out.

-This prep can take several hours to kick in.
-Even with my really short colon...
-I've often waited two to three hours for mialax and gatorade to kick in.
-Because it was almost 7 p.m. before most of the mixture was in me, I ended up spending almost all night in the bathroom.
+The MiraLAX and Gatorade prep can take several hours to kick in.
+Even with my really short colon, I've often waited two to three hours for my bathroom trips to begin.
+Because it was almost 7 p.m. before most of the prep was in me, I ended up spending almost all night and the early morning hours going to the bathroom.

-The reason this has become my preferred prep is I dare say I "like" the taste of this prep over other options.
-When I go to visit my GI, he is pleased with the job.
-It's affordable.
-Pretty simple to do.
-In fact, I made a few videos a few years back to show how I shop, prep and take this prep on the night before a colonoscpy.
+When I visit Dr. Taormina, he is pleased with the cleanout job and says my colon is clear.
+The products are affordable.
+Mixing them together is pretty simple to do.
+In fact, I made a few videos a few years back to show how I shop, prep and take the MiraLAX and Gatorade prep on the night before a colonoscopy.
 Check it out:

-Although miralax and gatorade has many perks and does a good job of cleaning out my colon, it does have a major setback, or side effect, for me: dehydration.
-It's not uncommon for me to struggle with urgency issues for several days following a colonoscopy.
-It seems like it takes a few days for the miralax to wear off, it's like the laxative stays in my system.
+Although MiraLAX and Gatorade prep offers many perks and it does a good job of cleaning out my colon, it does have a major setback, or side effect, for me: dehydration.
+It's not uncommon for me to struggle with urgency issues for several days following a colonoscopy when I use this prep.
+It seems like it takes a few days for the MiraLAX to wear off; it's like the laxative stays in my system.
 This can really drain me.

-The cost of me getting an annual colonoscopy is not an aspect of the experience I often recap in my health updates, but I feel it's important to mention how paying for this scope went down.
-I don't share this to scare anyone away from getting this procedure (and if you're in the colon cancer screening age, this doesn't apply to you since screening is covered outside of hitting your deductible.)
+The cost of my annual colonoscopies is not something I often recap in my health updates, but I feel it's important to mention.
+(Note: If you're in the recommended colon cancer screening age, this doesn't apply to you since your screening should be covered outside of you hitting your deductible.)

 BUT, I share because I think there's a lot of young patients out there like me who need these procedures because you're seeing colon cancer symptoms, you have another health condition, or you're a young colon cancer survivor like me.